Scyne/stadiaRawBtFw/README.md

 ### HID Descriptors

-The awsome [DJm00n](https://github.com/DJm00n), a mad lad that apparently PCAPs controllers more than a fish swims in water.
+The awsome [DJm00n](https://github.com/DJm00n), a mad lad that apparently PCAPs controllers more than a fish swims in water has capped packets and have docuimented the HID discriptors for the controller.

 - Check out their work here: [https://github.com/DJm00n/ControllersInfo/tree/master/stadiacontroller](https://github.com/DJm00n/ControllersInfo/tree/master/stadiacontroller)